The OpenLink Data Explorer Extension

 Available Viewers

-The RDF Services Tab
+The RDF Data Access Tab

-RDF Seervices default tab
+RDF Data Access default tab

 The "RDFizer Service" drop down list box contains the entries below of supported RDF services that can be used for sponging data:

-RDF Seervices default tab
+RDF Data Access default tab

 Use

-The steps to use the OpenLink Data Explorer are simple
+The steps to use the OpenLink Data Explorer are simple.

-1. Open any web document
+1. Open any web document.

-• Under the View Menu in Firefox, click "View Linked Data Sources".
+• Under the View Menu in Firefox only, click "Page Data Sources".

-3. An OpenLink Data Explorer interface will load in a new tab and you will be able to seamlessly browse through the Linked Data Web.
+An OpenLink Data Explorer interface will load in a new tab and you will be able to seamlessly browse through the Linked Data Web.

 The examples page walks through some of the options and functionalities of the OpenLink Data Explorer.